 Ever ask yourself “Can I Change My Student Loan Repayment Plan?”
 If you’re having difficulty paying your student loan, there’s an option for you to change its repayment plan.
-You can also avail of alternative payment plans for private student loans.
+You can also avail yourself of alternative payment plans for private student loans.
 Talk with your lender about it or read the loan agreement to figure out what you can do to have an advantageous monthly payment and repayment period.

 Typically, you’ll have a longer repayment period if your monthly payment is lower, which means that the interest rate will be higher.
 So, if your student loan’s current repayment plan doesn’t go well with your finances, it’s time to customize it.
 Read this guide to know how to change your student loan repayment plan.